 Yep, working with kettlebells consistently has been shown to both improve overall strength and boost your metabolism, according to findings published in the Journal of Strength and Conditioning Research.

 The key to KB success: “Include a squat, swing, push, pull, and core move in order to work your entire body,” says Berkow.
-Tamir recommends alternating between upper- and lower-body movements so you can keep going for longer before fatiguing.
+Personal trainer Noam Tamir, CSCS, recommends alternating between upper- and lower-body movements so you can keep going for longer before fatiguing.

 Want to really work your abs?
 Check out these kettlebell moves: